 The Public Drop-Off is located at 2121 Stephenson Drive Dock 24 and is open 24 hours a day, 7 days a week.
 All recyclable materials must be sorted according to the campus recycling guide, and/or the stickers located on each recycling bin.

 What We Accept

-All materials listed both below and in the campus recycling guide are accepted at the drop-off.
+All materials listed both below and in the campus recycling guide are accepted at the Public Recycling Drop-off.
 We also have a permanent bin for donations for the Free Store, a free clothing exchange for UT students.

 In the bin labeled “Cans”

 - Aluminum Beverage Cans (soda, beer cans)

 - Steel Cans (“tin cans,” soup cans, vegetable cans, tuna cans, etc.)

 - Aerosol Cans/Spray Cans

 - Aluminum Foil